Shotover: Early history

+Shotover was formerly an extra-parochial tract, in 1858 Shotover became a separate civil parish, on 25 March 1883 the parish was abolished and merged with Forest Hill.
+In 1851 it had a population of 163.

 Shotover Road

 The road between London and Oxford used to pass over the top of Shotover Hill.
 The road was made into a turnpike under the 1719 Stokenchurch Turnpike Act.

 Shotover Park

 Shotover Park and garden were begun in about 1714 for James Tyrrell of Oakley.
 Tyrell died in 1718 and the house was completed by his son, General James Tyrell.
 There is no known record of the name of the architect.
 In 1855 the architect Joshua Sims added two wings in the same style of the original part of the house.

 The garden was begun in 1718 and completed in 1730.
 It is a rare survivor of formal gardens of this period, laid out along an east–west axis 1200 yd long.
 The centrepiece of the garden east of the house is a straight canal, ending with a Gothic Revival folly.
 The architect of the folly is unknown, but if it was built before 1742 it may be one of the earliest examples of the Gothic Revival.
 The garden west of the house has a similarly long vista, ending with an octagonal temple designed in the 1730s by William Kent.

 During the Second World War there was a prisoner-of-war camp in the grounds.

 Major Alexander Alfred Miller and his youngest brother, Lieutenant-Colonel Sir John Miller (Crown Equerry 1961–87), both lived in Shotover Park.

 Shotover Park and the wider estate is privately owned by the Shotover Trust.
 It lies on the north and east slopes of Shotover hill and should not be confused with Shotover Country Park (see below).